 Dr. Collins is a retired physician in Orange, California.
 He served his Internal Medicine residency at George Washington University Division, D.C.
 General Hospital.
 He is Board Certified in Internal Medicine and Gastroenterology.
 He is a Fellow of the American College of Physicians.
 Dr. Collins has enjoyed staff privileges at St. Joseph Hospital since 1974 where he served as the Chief of Staff in 2002 and 2003.
 Dr. Collins is a practicing Catholic and is a member of Holy Family Cathedral Parish in Orange.

 Mr. Ron Lowenberg, Chairperson, Dean/Director of the Criminal Justice Training Center, Golden West College

 Mr. Lowenberg has 36 years’ experience as a police services professional, retiring in 2002 as the Chief of the Huntington Beach Police Department.
 He has served as president of the California Police Chiefs’ Association and the Orange County Police Chiefs and Sheriffs Association.
 He is a practicing Catholic and serves as an Acolyte, Eucharistic Minister and as a member of the Finance Council of his parish, Sts.
 Simon & Jude in Huntington Beach.

-Reverend Bruce Patterson, Pastor St. Killian Parish
+Reverend Bruce Patterson, Pastor St. Norbert Catholic Church